dimitrov-adrian/RcloneTray/README.md

 To get mount function working, you need to install extra packages:
 * Windows - http://www.secfs.net/winfsp/
 * macOS - https://osxfuse.github.io/

+## FAQ

+**The application bundle comes with Rclone version XXX, but I want to use version YYY?**
+No problem, you need just to uncheck the option "Use bundled Rclone" and then RcloneTray will use the system installed Rclone

 ## Downloads